 Tell us more about the pelvic floor muscles?

-"In post-partum, especially if you are breastfeeding, the hormone relaxin (hormone produced by the ovary and the placenta) is still super high in your body.
+"In post-partum, especially if you are breastfeeding, the hormone relaxin (a hormone produced by the ovary and the placenta) is still super high in your body.
 This is responsible for softening all of your joints and soft tissue to accommodate a growing baby when you’re pregnant.
 Every woman who has a baby will experience some level of descension of their pelvic floor muscles.
 For me, it’s a case of not overtraining so that those muscles are fatigued but doing enough to keep them strong.
 It’s a very hard balance to find."

 How do you help your post-partum body recover between training sessions?